Facebook Videos Not Playing or Loading Properly

 Fix #3: Clear That Disgusting Cache

 Your Facebook app collects cache like a hoarder collects newspapers.
-Eventually it gets so full of digital garbage that videos stop working properly.
+Eventually it gets so full of digital garbage that videos stop working.

-You can’t clear cache directly on iPhone.
+iPhone: You can’t clear cache directly.
 You gotta delete and reinstall the whole app.
 Yeah, it sucks.
 But it works!

 Fix #4: Update the Damn App